paylanon/paylos/README.md

 **❅ Alternatively, if you're running NixOS, you may choose to be adventerous and adopt paylos as your desktop config.**

-This is recommended, especially for a fresh installation of NixOS.
 Paylos makes for a great boilerplate: it comes with all the essentials of a good Linux desktop, with the option to activate a slew of little quirks catered to powerusers.
 Guide below.

 ## About NixOS and Paylos

-For those unaware, NixOS is a Linux distribution in which the system in it's entirety is **declared** in what's essentially a comprehensive dotfile.
+For those unaware, NixOS is a Linux distribution in which the system in it's entirety is declared in what's essentially a comprehensive dotfile.

-Paylos is thus not just a Hyprland theme, but **a complete desktop experience**, intended in fact to be distributed and maintained for standard use at PAYLHORSE Software.

-***It's very early in development though, and currently not much more than a theme and boilerplate.**

 ## NixOS Installation
 (1) Clone and navigate into this repository: